SteveLTN/https-portal/README.md

 ### Configure Nginx through Environment Variables

-There are several additional environment variables that you can use to config Nginx.
+In case you need to change Nginx's default parameters, there are several additional environment variables that you can use to config Nginx.
-They correspond to the configuration options that you would normally supply in `nginx.conf`.
+They correspond to the configuration options that you would normally put in `nginx.conf`.
-The following are the config keys with default values:
+The following are the available params with their default values:

 ```
 WORKER_PROCESSES=1